KROQ-FM: Management and audience changes, ratings decline (2017–2022)

+Return to form (2022–present)

-Weatherly would return to KROQ as Senior Vice President of Programming in May 2022.
+Weatherly would return to KROQ as Senior Vice President of Programming in May 2022, replacing Kaplan.
 Since then, the station has greatly reduced its focus on alternative rock and has increased airplay of classic alternative tracks from the 1990s and 2000s.

 On October 5, 2024, KROQ introduced a new electronic dance music show, KROQ EQ, on Saturday nights, with Justice performing a guest DJ set for its premiere edition.

 For a short period in 2024-25, the station resurrected Loveline as a local, Sunday night show hosted by Kevan Kenney and Dr. Tara Suwinyattichaiporn.

 Kevin Ryder returned to KROQ on April 1, 2025, after five years, this time as an afternoon host.
 Current afternoon host Megan Holliday shifted to the night shift, replacing Kevan Kenney.
 In July 2025, longtime DJ Nicole Alvarez left the station and later penned a farewell message that lamented the state of the radio industry.
+In November 2025, Variety reported that the station was experiencing its highest ratings in 15 years thanks to the return of Weatherly, Ryder, and a rock-heavy playlist.

 Awards

 KROQ was awarded Radio Station of the Year in 1992 and 1993 by Rolling Stone magazine readers poll issues.

 In 2007, the station was nominated for the top 25 markets Alternative station of the year award by Radio & Records magazine.

 Other nominees included WBCN in Boston, Massachusetts; KTBZ-FM in Houston, Texas; KITS in San Francisco, California; KNDD in Seattle, Washington; and WWDC in Washington, DC.

 KROQ was the recipient of an Alternate Contraband Award for Major Market Radio Alternative Radio Station of the Year 2012.

 KROQ was inducted into the Rock Radio Hall of Fame in 2014.